JeffDeCola/my-cheat-sheets/development/operating-systems/linux/systemd-systemctl-cheat-sheet/README.md

 systemctl enable say-hi
 ```

-Reboot your system.
+Reboot your machine.

-Now check the status,
+Now check the status because it should be running,

 ```bash
 journalctl -f